29 High-Protein Foods for Weight Loss

 Just 1 ounce of turkey has 8 grams of protein.
 It goes great on a sandwich made with whole-grain bread, which is also rich in protein.
 Turkey is low in saturated fat only if you do not eat the skin.
 It is high in B6 and B12.

 One chicken breast has 54 grams of protein.
 It is an excellent source of lean, low-fat protein for muscle development.
 It is also good for heart health.
 Chicken suppresses and controls the body’s homocysteine amino acid levels.
-Chicken is also high in iron and phosphorous, both good for your bones and teeth.
+This table classic is also high in iron and phosphorous, both good for your bones and teeth.

 One large egg garners 6 grams of protein.
 Meanwhile, the white of a large egg has just over 3 grams of protein.
 One egg is only 77 calories, 5 grams of fat, and have 6 grams of protein and all 9 essential amino acids.
 They’re rich in iron, selenium, phosphorous, B12, B5, and B2.
 Some say only eat the egg whites, but in most cases, there is room for whole eggs in a healthy diet!